Published June 28, 2023

 method generates the HTML markup for the invoice based on the content.

-For building validation rules for our InvoiceContent
+For building validation rules for the InvoiceContent

-class, we'll create a validator class called InvoiceContentValidator
+class, create a validator class called InvoiceContentValidator

 .
 This class will inherit from AbstractValidator<InvoiceContent>